ChristinaLK/blog/content/activities.md

 ## Shell group activity

-There's a fine line in the shell lesson between "teaching shell commands", "teaching shell concepts", and "teaching the general concepts behind shell."
+There's a fine line in the shell lesson between "teaching shell commands", "teaching shell concepts", and "teaching general programming constructs by using the shell."
 Life is challenging.

 One thing I do to address this balance is break up the shell lesson into two pieces.
-The first piece is "shell concepts" (the idea of the filesystem, and being able to run any command from anywhere) and the second piece is "general concepts behind shell" (scripts, loops, pipes and filters).
+The first piece is "shell concepts" (the idea of the filesystem, and being able to run any command from anywhere) and the second piece is "general programming constructs" (scripts, loops, pipes and filters).
 To bridge the two, I take a little break and have people investigate shell commands themselves.
 The logical link for me
 is: we've learned about some very basic shell commands + how the shell works generally; now let's do a (brief!) overview of some of the variety of shell commands; then we